huggingface/lerobot/benchmarks/video/README.md

 ## How the benchmark works
-The benchmark evaluates both encoding and decoding of video frames.
+The benchmark evaluates both encoding and decoding of video frames on the first episode of each dataset.

-We first iterate through every combination of `vcodec` and `pix_fmt` settings, on which we iterate through every dataset on their first episode.
-For each of these iteration, we change a single encoding parameter among `g` and `crf` to one of the values specified in the parameters (we don't test every combination of those as this would be computationally too heavy).
+**Encoding:** for each `vcodec` and `pix_fmt` pair, we use a default value for `g` and `crf` upon which we change a single value (either `g` or `crf`) to one of the specified values (we don't test every combination of those as this would be computationally too heavy).
 This gives a unique set of encoding parameters which is used to encode the episode.

-Then, we iterate through every combination of the decoding parameters `backend` and `timestamps_mode`.
-For each of these combination, we record the metrics of a number of samples (given by `--num-samples`).
+**Decoding:** Then, for each of those unique encodings, we iterate through every combination of the decoding parameters `backend` and `timestamps_mode`.
+For each of them, we record the metrics of a number of samples (given by `--num-samples`).
 This is parallelized for efficiency and the number of processes can be controlled with `--num-workers`.
 Ideally, it's best to have a `--num-samples` that is divisible by `--num-workers`.

 Intermediate results saved for each `vcodec` and `pix_fmt` combination in csv tables.
 These are then all concatenated to a single table ready for analysis.

 ## Caveats
 We tried to measure the most impactful parameters for both encoding and decoding.
 However, for computational reasons we can't test out every combination.